DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

   vmImage: 'windows-latest'
 ```

-Because our tasks have dependencies (we don't want to publish without testing, etc), we will use 1 job with multiple tasks.
+In this case, the tasks have dependencies (we don't want to publish without testing, etc), so we will use 1 job with multiple tasks.

 Since we are using .NET, we will use the `DotNetCoreCLI@2` task.
 You can find more info on [the docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/dotnet-core-cli?view=azure-devops), but here's an example of how we can restore our project: